-Kosminski is of particular interest because, in addition to Macnaghten, the two highest ranking officers, with direct responsibility for the Jack the Ripper investigation, also considered him the to be a strong suspect for the Jack the Ripper murders.
+Kosminski is of particular interest because, in addition to Macnaghten, the two highest ranking officers with direct responsibility for the Jack the Ripper investigation, also considered him to be a strong suspect for the Jack the Ripper murders.

 ...undiscovered murders are rare in London, and the "Jack-the-Ripper" crimes are not in that category...I will merely add that the only person who had ever had a good view of the murderer unhesitatingly identified the suspect the instant he was confronted with him; but he refused to give evidence against him...In saying that he was a Polish Jew I am merely stating a definitely ascertained fact..."